WHAT ROLE DOES LONDON HAVE TO PLAY IN THE REGENERATIVE FARMING MOVEMENT?

 But when implemented properly, these practices have a wealth of benefits.
 Feeny says that regenerative farming methods “can reduce a farm system’s reliance on energy-intensive external inputs such as chemical pesticides and fertilisers, whilst also building resilience to changing weather conditions.
 It can improve soil health through its focus on taking care of the microbiology and this can in turn help mitigate climate change through increased carbon sequestration.”

-But actually implementing these methods is, of course, not without its challenges.
+But actually putting these methods into practice is, of course, not without its challenges.
 As Lamb says, “farmers do not get enough respect for the work they do, they are grafters, up at dawn, working through the night, they’re mechanics, engineers, vets, all self-taught and what do they get in return?
 Policies and governments that don’t prioritise or reward their hard work.
 The current challenge is navigating the new ELM [Environmental Land Management] scheme while retaining a profit or breaking even.”

 While it may not be considered an agricultural hub, London’s definitely becoming a hotspot for the regenerative movement.
 “More and more restaurants are opting to use regenerative suppliers – Shrub [ethical suppliers of fruits and vegetables] currently deal with 150 London restaurants and Wildfarmed are everywhere too,” says Feeny.
 Lamb says of Wildfarmed’s ubiquity, “naturally, as with a lot of new trends, the big cities seem to be the genesis point of things.
 We’ve had a lot of traction in London, Manchester, Sheffield, Edinburgh, Bristol and Dublin but there are pockets of great people doing really interesting things all over the country.”